distanceworkshops/distanceworkshops.github.io/CTDS-Oct2021.md

 ## Format and Delivery method

-The workshop will be a mix of live online interactive sessions, delivered via videoconference software (Microsoft Teams), and computer exercises.
+The workshop will be a mix of live online interactive sessions, delivered via videoconference software (Microsoft Teams) and computer exercises.
 There will be four sessions, on successive days, each lasting three hours.
 In addition, there will be practical exercises to be attempted outside of the meetings.
 The practicals will be carried out in R, using the facility of RStudio/Cloud.
 This will alleviate the need to install necessary R packages on personal computers.
 However, use of RStudio/Cloud does require reasonable internet bandwidth.

 ## Content